enisha121/enisha121/README.md

 - **Performance Testing:** With the help of JMeter, I try to test the perfomance of a system which can really make the system more qualityful.

-- **Learning Security Testing:** The digital world can be a tricky place, but I'm up for the challenge.
+- **Learning Security Testing and Automation tools:** The digital world can be a tricky place, but I'm up for the challenge.
 I'm actively honing my skills in security testing to fortify software against vulnerabilities and cyber threats.
+To ease rigorous testing, I am enhanching my skills in automation tools as well.

 ## 🌱 Learning in order to Growing!